MarkoNaumovic/CyrillicTest/README.md

 # CyrillicTest
 Testing Kupujem Prodajem

--System Requirements:	"1.8 GHz or faster processor.
+- System Requirements:	"1.8 GHz or faster processor.
 Quad-core or better recommended 2 GB of RAM; 8 GB of RAM recommended (2.5 GB minimum if running on a virtual machine) Hard disk space: Minimum of 800MB up to 210 GB of available space, depending on features installed; typical installations require 20-50 GB of free space.
   Hard disk speed: to improve performance, install Windows and Visual Studio on a solid state drive (SSD).
   Video card that supports a minimum display resolution of 720p (1280 by 720); Visual Studio will work best at a resolution of WXGA (1366 by 768) or higher.".

 - Environment:	Visual Studio 2019
 - Template:	Unit Test